 7. Provide experience in the management of critically ill neonates, infants, children, and adolescents.

 8. Fellows should achieve certification in Pediatric and Neonatal Advanced Life Support.

 9. Encourage the fellow to develop as an educator by providing opportunities to teach principles of airway management and pediatric anesthesia to residents and students.

-- 3 letters of recommendation (including one from your residency program director)
+- At least 3 letters of recommendation (including one from your residency program director)

 - Dean's Letter

 - USMLE and/or COMLEX scores

 - ABA certificate as evidence of passing the anesthesiology Basic Examination

 Questions may be addressed to:

 OHSU provides equal opportunities to all individuals without regard to race, color, religion, national origin, disability, age, marital status, sex, sexual orientation, gender, gender identity or expression, veteran status, or any other status protected by law.
 It does not discriminate on any status protected by law.
 This policy applies to all employment, education, volunteer, and patient care related activities or in any other aspect of OHSU’s operation.
 Retaliation for reporting discrimination is prohibited.
 To make an inquiry or report an incident of discrimination, contact OHSU’s Affirmative Action and Equal Opportunity (AAEO) Department at 503-494-5148, email@example.com.